pytorch/android-demo-app/Detectron2Go/README.md

 ## Use Prebuilt torchvision ops Library

 The [Making Native Android Application that Uses PyTorch Prebuilt Libraries](https://pytorch.org/tutorials/recipes/android_native_app_with_custom_op.html) tutorial shows how to use the native OpenCV-based C++ code in an Android app.
 If you have tried the PyTorch Android YOLOv5-based [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection), you may have noticed the [Java implementation](https://github.com/pytorch/android-demo-app/blob/master/ObjectDetection/app/src/main/java/org/pytorch/demo/objectdetection/PrePostProcessor.java#L45) of nonMaxSuppression and intersection-over-union to post-process the model inference result.

-Facebook AI's [Detectron2](https://github.com/facebookresearch/detectron2) is one of the most widely adopted open source projects and implements state-of-the-art object detection, semantic segmentation, panoptic segmentation, and human pose prediction.
-The latest 0.9.0 prebuilt [torchvision ops](https://pytorch.org/docs/stable/torchvision/ops.html) [library](https://oss.sonatype.org/#nexus-search;quick~torchvision_ops) provides the support for Detectron2 needed to run on mobile.
 The guide shows how to convert the YOLOv5 demo app to a D2Go app that uses the prebuilt torchvision ops library.

 1. Create a folder called `D2Go`, clone the [ObjectDetection repo](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) inside `D2Go`.